-The Board believes that at this time, the Company's stockholders are best served by the Board's current leadership structure.
-The Board structure is comprised of an Executive Chairman position that is separate from the Chief Executive Officer position, as well as ten other directors of which eight are independent, including a lead independent director who is also the Chair of the Audit Committee.
+The Board's current leadership structure is comprised of an Executive Chairman position that is separate from the Chief Executive Officer position, as well as ten other Directors of which eight are independent, including a lead independent Director who is also the Chair of the Audit Committee.
 Under the Board's current structure, Mr. DeMatteo is the Executive Chairman and is also a member of management and former Chief Executive Officer of the Company.
 The Board believes that Mr. DeMatteo's in-depth knowledge of the Company's business and its challenges, as well as his experience in the video game industry as a whole, make him the best qualified person to serve as Executive Chairman.
-In addition, this structure facilitates better communication between management and the Board and allows Mr. DeMatteo to more effectively execute the Company's strategic initiatives, including the implementation of the Company's multi-channel retail strategy.
-The separate non-Board Chief Executive Officer position, held by J. Paul Raines, also enhances the oversight of the Company's day-to-day operations and provides additional management expertise of the complexities of the Company's business units, including the existing store base, international operations and the new digital initiatives.
-All directors play an active role in overseeing the Company's business both at the Board and committee level.
-For additional oversight, the lead independent director presides over regularly scheduled meetings with the other non-management directors to discuss and evaluate the Company's business without members of management present.
-This structure, together with our other corporate governance practices, provides strong independent oversight of management while ensuring clear strategic direction for the Company.
+In addition, this structure facilitates better communication between management and the Board and allows Mr. DeMatteo to more effectively execute the Company's strategic initiatives, including the implementation of the Company's multichannel retail strategy.
+Mr. J. Paul Raines, the Chief Executive Officer of the Company, also serves as a Director.
+The Board believes that Mr. Raines' service as a Director further enhances the Board's oversight of the Company's day-to-day operations and provides additional management expertise with respect to the complexities of the Company's business units, including the existing store base, international operations and the new digital and mobile initiatives.
+The Board believes that at this time the Company's stockholders are best served by this structure as it helps facilitate the Company's continuing transition to a multichannel retailer.
+All Directors play an active role in overseeing the Company's business both at the Board and committee level.
+For additional oversight, the lead independent Director presides over regularly scheduled meetings with the other non-management Directors to discuss and evaluate the Company's business without members of management present.
+This structure, together with our other corporate governance practices, provides strong independent oversight of management while en